Law firm sues Florida country club for ‘egregious’ Jew-hatred

 ADVERTISEMENT

-Orthodox Exclusion?
+Orthodox exclusion?

 The suit alleges that the club members were “enraged that Adams’s video brought attention to Orthodox Jewish life at Boca Grove and made the community look inviting and welcoming to Orthodox Jews.”
 That, per the suit, interfered with “their goal of driving the Orthodox community away and reducing its visibility.”